 The professional services sector consists of people selling intangible assets to help customers manage their business or improve a specific part of their business.
-Providers of professional services impart expert knowledge about niche business areas, such as finance or law, allowing the business owners to concentrate on delivering their core services.
+Providers of professional services impart expert knowledge about niche business areas, such as finance, accounting or law, allowing the business owners to concentrate on delivering their core services.

 Although consultants can be classed as being in the professional services sector, many professional service providers take responsibility for the end result as well as giving advice.

 Customised online invoices, estimates and recurring payment options with Square Invoices.